DEFRA/ffc-jenkins-pipeline-library/README.md

 Many of these are now obsolete, and will be removed in v5 of the pipeline.
 Where there is a direct equivalent with no difference in parameters, this is listed next to the function name.
 Where there is an equivalence, but with different parameters (e.g. `defraUtils.getVariables` / `build.getVariables`), the equivalent function is listed directly following the obsolete function with details on the new parameters.
 If there is no equivalent, these functions are not used by repo pipelines, but are dependencies of 'public' pipeline functions.

+### secretScanner.scanWithinWindow

+Scans Github repos for potential secrets committed within a given time window.
+It uses the [truffleHog](https://github.com/dxa4481/truffleHog) tool to scan the commit history and branches of repos, running entropy and regex checks on git diffs.
+Given a Github username/organisation and a repo name prefix, this function queries the Github API to identify matching repos and establish which of these repos has had a commit within a given time window. `truffleHog` is then run to identify potential secrets within these commits, and (optionally) reports these to a Slack channel.
+A list of strings can be provided to exclude from the secret detection (useful to exclude previously found false positives).

+It takes seven parameters:
+  * githubCredentialId: string containing Jenkins credentialsId containing token for Github API access.
+  * dockerImgName: string containing name of the docker image to run the tests with.
+It is assumed this image has been built and is accessible locally.
+  * githubOwner: string containing owner of Github repos to be scanned e.g. 'DEFRA'.
+Used in calls to the Github API e.g. https://api.github.com/users/:username/repos.
+  * repositoryPrefix: string containing prefix of repo names to scan e.g. 'ffc'.
+  * scanWindowHrs: integer determining size of scanning window in hours.
+  * excludeStrings: a list of strings to exclude from the secret detection.
+This is intended to be a list of false positives previously detected.
+  * (Optional) slackChannel: name of the slack channel to report potential secret detection to.
+An empty string (the default) will disable slack reporting.

+The function returns `true` if potential secrets are detected, otherwise `false`.

+### secretScanner.scanFullHistory

+Scans full history Github repos for potential secrets committed.
+It uses the [truffleHog](https://github.com/dxa4481/truffleHog) tool to scan the commit history and branches of repos, running entropy and regex checks on git diffs.
+Given a Github username/organisation and a repo name prefix, this function queries the Github API to identify matching repos and runs `truffleHog` on each repo to identify potential secrets.
+This function is designed for ad-hoc scanning rather than as a scheuled job.
+Slack reporting is optional.
+A list of strings can be provided to exclude from the secret detection (useful to exclude previously found false positives).

+It takes six parameters:
+  * githubCredentialId: string containing Jenkins credentialsId containing token for Github API access.
+  * dockerImgName: string containing name of the docker image to run the tests with.
+It is assumed this image has been built and is accessible locally.
+  * githubOwner: string containing owner of Github repos to be scanned e.g. 'DEFRA'.
+Used in calls to the Github API e.g. https://api.github.com/users/:username/repos.
+  * repositoryPrefix: string containing prefix of repo names to scan e.g. 'ffc'.
+  * excludeStrings: a list of strings to exclude from the secret detection.
+This is intended to be a list of false positives previously detected.
+  * (Optional) slackChannel: name of the slack channel to report potential secret detection to.
+An empty string (the default) will disable slack reporting.

+The function returns `true` if potential secrets are detected, otherwise `false`.

 ### tagCommit

 Attaches a tag to a specified commit on a repo in the DEFRA github account.
 If the provided tag already exists on origin, it is deleted and reattached to the given commit SHA.
 If the tag does not exist on origin, it is created and pushed to origin.